shushill/WebAppLive/README.md

 - ☁️ **Production Ready**
   - Hosted on a Linux VPS
-  - NGINX reverse proxy with HTTPS via Let's Encrypt
+  - NGINX reverse proxy with HTTPS via Let's Encrypt...

 ---